Episode #18 – Development Costs for Hardware Startups

-In this episode of the Predictable Designs Podcast the topic is all about development costs for hardware products.
+In this episode of the Predictable Designs Podcast we discuss everything related to development costs for hardware products.

-I’m going to start by giving you some cost ranges for the different strategies of developing a product so you can have realistic expectations on all of the costs.
+I’m going to start by giving you cost ranges for different strategies of developing a product, so you can have realistic expectations on all of the costs.

-Then we’ll hone in on tips and strategies for those of you that don’t have the technical skills to do a lot of the development yourself but also have very limited finances to be able to outsource it.
+Then we’ll hone in on tips and strategies for those of you that don’t have the technical skills to do a lot of the development yourself, but also have very limited finances to outsource it.

 Podcast MP3: Download